pydea-rs/tayadex-backend/README.md

  * Which one is performance-wise better? using viem for indexing or ethers.js itself?
  * R&D On other things to improve indexer.
  * Crteate a failedTx array to handle them in a separate retryFailedTx function.
+ * Load All Pairs and Tokens data at startup and then just index trsx?